AquaCluster: Using Satellite Images And Self-supervised Machine Learning Networks To Detect Water Hidden Under Vegetation: Experiments

 \subsection{Datasets}

-\textbf{Training and validation dataset.} The Örebro radar dataset\cite{pena2023deepaqua} consists of radar satellite images of wetlands in the county of Örebro in Sweden.
+\paragraph{Training and validation dataset} The Örebro radar dataset~\cite{pena2023deepaqua} consists of radar satellite images of wetlands in the county of Örebro in Sweden.
 The images were captured on the date 04/07/2018.
-These images have a pixel resolution of 10 meters.
+These images have a pixel resolution of ten meters.
 The percentage of water pixels in the dataset is $9.42\%$.
-After splitting the Örebro area into 639 tiles of $512\times 512$ pixels, $80\%$ of the tiles are randomly selected as the training dataset for our model and the remaining $20\%$ are used as the validation dataset.
+After splitting the Örebro area into 639 tiles of $512\times 512$ pixels, $80\%$ of the tiles were randomly selected as the training dataset for our model and the remaining $20\%$ were used as the validation dataset.

-\textbf{Testing dataset.} The Swedish Wetlands radar dataset consists of 336 radar satellite images of four different Swedish wetlands (Hjalstaviken, Hornborgarsjon, Mossatrask and Svartadalen) at different dates along with manually generated water segmentation masks of those areas.
-These images are captured at various dates from 12/10/2014 to 04/11/2022.
-In order to avoid images that contain a lot of snow, that can be difficult to differentiate from water in radar images, we do not include any pictures taken during the months from December to March.
-These images have a pixel resolution of 10 meters.
-The percentage of water pixels in the dataset is $22.18\%$.
-As with the Örebro radar dataset, the images are split into 1203 tiles of $512\times 512$ pixels that are used as the test dataset.
+\paragraph{Testing dataset} The Swedish Wetlands radar dataset consists of 39 radar satellite images of three different Swedish wetlands (Hjalstaviken, Hornborgarsjon and Svartadalen) on different dates along with manually generated water segmentation masks of those areas.
+These images were captured on various dates in the years 2018 and 2019 and range in size from $266\times669$ to $1049\times1667$ pixels.
+In order to avoid images that contain a lot of snow, which can be difficult to differentiate from water in radar images, we did not include any pictures taken during the months of December to March.
+The dataset has a pixel resolution of ten meters and the percentage of water pixels is $22.27\%$.